gogatep/mme-577-ros/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

+linux system is needed. git is reccommeded -for convinence.

 ### Prerequisites

 What things you need to install the software and how to install them

+create a directory for the code. add a src sub directory. and convert the main directory to be your workspace. then use git to get the code inside the src folder - or use the download option on github.

 ```
 Give examples